repro4everyone/curriculum/README.md

-# curriculum
+## Welcome, eLife Sprint friends!
-A place to manage and collaborate on Reproducibility for Everyone curriculm.
+This is a place to manage and collaborate on Reproducibility for Everyone curriculm.
 Created as a sandbox for the eLife Sprint 2021!

-## Welcome, eLife Sprint friends!

 # How to contribute
 - All contributions must follow the [Reproducibility for Everyone Community Participation Guidelines.
 Take a look!](https://www.repro4everyone.org/guidelines)